Asna-ee/Personal_Card_with_HTML_and_CSS/README.md

 # Personal_Card_with_HTML_and_CSS

-A clean, modern, and fully centered digital business card built using HTML5 and CSS3.
+A clean, modern, and fully centered digital personal card built using HTML5 and CSS3.

 ## Design Features
 - Centered: Utilizes CSS Flexbox (`min-height: 100vh` & `align-items: center`) to keep the card anchored in the dead center of any screen.